skoppula/statium/README.md

 The function creates a directory containing a set of files, one file per interacting pair:

-Each file contains a set of twenty probabilities (one for each amino acid) describing how likely it is for that identity would exist at that position on the sidechain, given the main chain's amino acid identity at the position.
+Each file contains a set of twenty probabilities (one for each amino acid) describing how likely it is for that identity would exist at that position on the sidechain, given the main chain's amino acid identity at the position.<br>

+<i>Dependencies</i>: `fsolve` from `scipy.optimize` if there are glycine residues in any of the interacting pair positions
 ***
 `random`:<br>
 <i>Template</i> `python wrapper.py random (--seq_length --num_seqs) [--out]`<br>